 If you define spirituality the way that I do, as the intersection between science, psychology, and philosophy (which includes sociology), that means that mental illness does overlap with spirituality.
 The fact that social and psychological factors (i.e. trauma) are involved means that spirituality is part of a holistic approach to viewing mental illness.
 It also means that prescription drugs can be an effective and helpful aspect of treatment, when they are administered responsibly as part of a balanced approach.

-Psychology only knows what something presents as on the outside.
-Psychology does not fully understand that different presentations of “symptoms” may have multiple causes, some of which may actually be completely normal manifestations of psychic activity rather than delusions brought on by mental illness.
-It’s a very complex subject and we have to use a great deal of discernment in our approach to undrestand our own experiences and those of others.
+Western psychology only knows what something presents as on the outside.
+Western psychology does not fully understand that different presentations of “symptoms” may have multiple causes, some of which may actually be completely normal manifestations of psychic activity rather than delusions brought on by mental illness.
+It’s a very complex subject and we have to use a great deal of discernment in our approach to understand our own experiences and those of others.
 It reminds me of when I started therapy and after my third visit, she gave me a questionnaire to fill out.
 One of the questions was, “Do you hear voices?”
 I felt it was probably best that I not mention that I am clairaudient…

 The problem is that we don’t necessarily have a balanced, holistic approach to mental health at the moment.

 There’s a tendency toward over-medication on the clinical side that is a result of a culture that wants an easy way out in the form of a pill that will fix everything rather than addressing the personal, social, and cultural factors that largely contribute to trauma at the root of much mental illness.